 ArcTeryx Norvan SL Rain Jacket is one of the lightest, most breathable rain jacket currently available.
 I originally purchased the jacket in 2016.
 I have made some updates my original post based on longer term use.
 The Norvan SL works brilliantly when biking or hiking when it’s cool (say 55F).
 When running I can go for 15 minutes before I notice any moisture accumulation.
 As a reference, this is about the same amount of time before I start sweating when it’s slightly warmer without any shell and the same amount of time as when I am wearing a ArcTeryx Squamish Windshirt.
-More impressive is that is I stop jogging the moisture / humidity seems to clear out after 10-15 minutes.
+More impressive is that when I stop jogging the moisture / humidity seems to clear out after 10-15 minutes.